the-tomazz/mbase-portal/README.md

     git clone

+### Install

+   composer install

+If you don't have the right php version you can add `--ignore-platform-reqs` to the command.
+You local php isn't relevant, as we'll be using the one in the virtualized env.

 ### Configuration

    cp .env.example .env

-To generate the application key (for a new local development env):

-   php artisan key:generate

-### Install

-   composer install

 ### Start virtual enviroment